Functional Capacity Evaluation (FCE) and Legal Testimonial ServicesPhysical Therapy Expertise in the Clinic and in the Courtroom

 - Did she try her best?

-A report is prepared that details objective data showing exactly what a person is able to do.
+Our Doctors of Physical Therapy prepare a report that details objective data showing exactly what a person is able to do.
 The test seeks to show safety, reliability, validity, practicality, and utility.
 In addition to the fundamental 3 questions, a variety of other questions can be answered such as:

 - What is an injured worker’s endurance over a typical work day (eight-hour)?